doug1111/baseSpringProject/README.md

 ## Purpose
 With the baseSpringProject, the developers could start the project with a useful template and reduce the time on framework construction.

-## TO GET START
-Developers could download or copy the project to start their development.
-To make the framework satisfy your requirements, you could change simply change the setting.
-And then, you are all good to start function or business logic development.

 ## For the support
 Please leave me message through Github or submit the issue to resolve problems or get help from me.